danteliew6/tap-meteor-assessment/README.md

-# Government Grant - TAP Meteor Assessment
+# Government Grant - TAP Meteor Assessment (Question 2)
-## Q2: Backend Technical Assessment

 ## Assumptions
 1. Multiple households of the same type can be added in the application